-PhD Physiology 2004
+PhD Cardiovascular Physiology 2004

 BMedSc (Hons) 2000

-Clare Ray qualified with a BMedSc (1st Class Hons) in Medical Science, specializing in Cardiovascular Physiology, from the University of Birmingham in 2000.
+Clare Ray gained a BMedSc (1st Class Hons) in Medical Science, specializing in Cardiovascular Physiology, from the University of Birmingham in 2000.
 She went on to study for a PhD in the Department of Physiology, developing a novel technique for directly measuring the in vitro release of nitric oxide from blood vessels and elucidating the pathway by which adenosine evokes nitric oxide release during systemic hypoxia.

 MRes (in vivo)

-Member of the Physiological Society
+Member of The Physiological Society

-Associate of the Higher Education Academy
+Fellow of the Higher Education Academy

 Volunteer speaker for Understanding Animal Research

-Consultant for publishing company Quarto on their range of children’s books about the human body.
+Consultant for publishing company Quarto on their range of children’s books about the human body

 Thompson EL, Ray CJ, Coney AM and Kumar K (2013) Hypoglycaemia-induced hyperpnoea: a role for epinephrine and the carotid body?
 The FASEB Journal 27:1137.18